Atlanta Truck Accident Lawyer

 Before we file your insurance claim, we put a value on your case.
 This is how we know whether the insurer offers a fair settlement.
 However, this requires us to gather your medical bills, receipts, estimates, and other information about your case and calculate a fair settlement range.
 There is no way to accurately estimate a possible value before this time.

-What If My Loved One Died From Their Injuries?
+What if My Loved One Died From Their Injuries?

 Under Georgia law, families who lost loved ones may receive wrongful death damages through an insurance payout or court award.
 These damages could cover medical bills, funeral and final expenses, income and benefit losses, loss of services, and non-economic losses experienced by survivors.